Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 The roadside trout see a lot of fishing pressure.
 So I paddle my fishing kayak to fish the far bank.
 That gives me a mile long section surrounding the first riffle which I have never seen another person fish.
 Both sea run and resident trout are common.

-They hold in a textbook like fashion, at the right time of year I find them behind every submerged log, large rock, or depression.
+They hold in a textbook like fashion, and at the right time of year I find them behind every submerged log, large rock, or depression.
 They rest there, ready to ambush any fish moving past.

 With the incoming tide, they often face downstream.
 Into the current, and they can intercept any bait pushing against the current.
 When the tide turns, so do the trout.
 They are now facing upstream, grabbing food from the current.